Assimilation (phonology): Affrication in English

 There has been a notable change recognized across a variety of English dialects regarding the pronunciation of the /tr/ and /dr/ consonant clusters.
 Starting around the mid-20th century, the alveolar stop in /tr, dr/ has slowly been replaced by a post-alveolar affricate instead, resulting in the all-postalveolar consonant clusters [tʃɹ] and [dʒɹ].
 This phenomenon also occurs in /str/, resulting in the all-postalveolar consonant cluster [ʃtʃɹ].
 The affrication of /tr, dr/ has been seen in American English, British English, Australian English, and New Zealand English.
 It is suspected that this change has occurred due to assimilation.

 One of the first papers that discussed the affrication of /tr, dr/ is "Pre-School Children's Knowledge of English Phonology" by Charles Read, published in 1971.
-The study discussed in this paper focuses on how children in pre-school analyze the phonetic aspect of language in order to determine the proper spelling of English words.
-Read noticed that many of the children involved in the study misspelled words that began with /tr, dr/, spelling words like troubles and dragon as "chribls" and "jragin", respectively.
-In a different test, Read also found that many of the children believed that words like train and chicken both started with /tʃ/.
+The study discussed in the paper focuses on how children in pre-school analyze the phonetic aspect of language to determine the proper spelling of English words.
+Read noticed that many of the children involved in the study misspelled words that began with /tr, dr/, spelling words like troubles and dragon as "chribls" and "jragin" respectively.
+In a different test, Read also found that many of the children believed that words like train and chicken started with /tʃ/.